Signal-Loop/Loop4UnityMCPServer/README.md

 ## Security considerations

 This package executes LLM-generated C# code (including via reflection) with the same privileges as the Unity Editor process.
-If your MCP client/LLM is susceptible to **prompt injection** (for example: reading untrusted web pages or using untrusted MCP servers), it may generate destructive or exfiltrating code.

 Recommendations:

 - Review scripts before executing them.
-- Use a separate Unity project and/or run Unity in an isolated environment (VM/container) for higher-risk workflows.
+- Use a separate Unity project and/or run Unity in an isolated environment (VM/container).

 You are responsible for securing your environment and for any changes or data loss caused by executed scripts.